-The increase in net unrealized appreciation for the nine months ended September 30, 2007 was primarily a result of the appreciation of our wholly-owned portfolio company, Katonah Debt Advisors, offset by recent decrease in net unrealized appreciation noted for the three months ended September 30, 2007.
-The year-to-date increase in the value of Katonah Debt Advisors is primarily as a result of an increase in Katonah Debt Advisors' assets under management from \$1.2 billion prior to our initial public offering to \$2.1 billion as of September 30, 2007.
-During the nine months ended September 30, 2007, Katonah Debt Advisors increased its assets under management through the completion of the formation of Katonah X CLO Ltd., which included approximately \$486 million in assets as of September 30, 2007.
-In addition, during the nine months ended September 30, 2007, Katonah Debt Advisors began to aggregate assets of approximately \$463 million in preparation for the formation of new funds it expects to complete by the first half of 2008.
+The increase in the unrealized value of Katonah Debt Advisors is primarily as a result of an increase in Katonah Debt Advisors' assets under management from \$1.2 billion prior to our initial public offering to \$2.1 billion as of December 31, 2007.
+During the year ended December 31, 2007, Katonah Debt Advisors increased its assets under management through the completion of the formation of Katonah X CLO Ltd., which included approximately \$486 million in assets.
+In addition, as of December 31, 2007, Katonah Debt Advisors had aggregated assets of approximately \$481 million for new funds it expects to complete during 2008.
+Of this amount, approximately \$212 million of assets were closed into a new \$315 million CLO Fund.
+Katonah 2007.